 IWGIA's international Board is the highest governing body of the organisation and works in close cooperation with our Executive Director.
 The Board consists of seven members and one staff observer.
 Two members of the Board are elected by and among our members, three members are appointed by the Board, two members are recruited by the Board from organisations with a particular expertise in indigenous/human rights, and one staff observer is elected by the secretariat staff.

 Ida Theilade, Chair of the Board

 Ida Theilade has a PhD in tropical botany from the University of Copenhagen and has worked with participatory management and conservation of tropical forests for the past 25 years.
-The research explores the role local and indigenous knowledge and institutions can play in natural resource governance.
+The research explores the role local and Indigenous knowledge and institutions can play in natural resource governance.
 This includes natural forests and human-modified environments such as protected forests, agro-ecosystems and community forests, at any ecological scale i.e. from genes to ecosystems.
-Current research centers on local and indigenous knowledge and its uses in community monitoring of forests, as for example in REDD+, and co-benefits for biodiversity and social well-being.
+Current research centers on local and Indigenous knowledge and its uses in community monitoring of forests and co-benefits for biodiversity, rights and social well-being.

 Project portfolio includes basic and applied research and advisory services on livelihoods, management and conservation.
 Capacity building in developing countries and dissemination of research results to a wider audience is an integral part of Ida Theilade’s work as a Professor in ethnobotany and Forest Governance at the University of Copenhagen.
 She has been a member of the IWGIA Board since September 2019 and became Chair of the Board in January 2020.